zmalone/chef-web-docs/source/automate/visibility/bootstrap-nodes-in-your-demo-environment/next/_index.md

-Next, you'll create an organization and set up an initial user account.
+Next, you'll see how to use Chef Automate to detect a failed `chef-client` run.
+You'll then fix the failure and verify that `chef-client` succeeds.